hellebauer/fartnSpark-exportcontroller/README.md

 Reads grid power from a WattWächter energy meter via MQTT and automatically switches up to 8 PV inverters (any brand and model) on and off to keep grid export below a configurable threshold.
 Will work with any type of single phase inverter.
 Up to 8 Shelly plugs (Gen 1/2/3) supported.

+EDIT: This (V4.011) currently works not only with WattWächter, but also with any MQTT-based smart meter—such as all Tasmota-based meters, or Deye, Solis, and Goodwe inverters... basically anything with MQTT.
+If anyone is interested, I can also include HTML-based meters: Shelly 3EM, Fronius, ...Or even MODBUS-TCP: SDM630, Kostal, EM24.
 ---

 ## What it does